usherlabs/usher-referrals/packages/app/README.md

 ### `src` File structure

 - `assets`: Stores all static assets used within the Partner dApp that are not related to a database entry.
+- `brand`: All brand-related components are centralized in this directory to ease the customization of the application UI.
+We can change the most relevant aspects of branding by tweaking `brand.config.tsx`.
 - `components`: Contains React.js components that primarily render JSX markup.
 Some components include logic to reduce repeated code.
 - `containers`: Houses React.js components that serve as the foundation for a UI and/or wrap other components.
 - `hooks`: Contains React.js hooks for reusable functional component state/variable management.